solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 Executing these two steps would effectively activate Feature Gate without any changes to existing processes.

+As mentioned previously, the upgrade in step 2 would be conducted by the Feature Gate program's multi-sig upgrade authority.

 ## Impact

 Core contributors are positively impacted by this change, since the ability to